boutiques/boutiques/GETTING_STARTED.md

 ## 4. Build the container images needed for testing

--   Certain test cases involve example descriptors that use a Docker or Singularity container image.
-These images are not available on DockerHub or SingularityHub and must be built locally.
+-   Certain test cases involve example descriptors that use a Docker, Singularity, or Apptainer container image.
+These images are not available on DockerHub, SingularityHub, or ApptainerHub and must be built locally.
 -   From the base directory, build the example Docker image with the following command:
   -   Note: skip the following step if you do not have Docker installed.
   -   `docker build -t boutiques/example1:test ./boutiques/schema/examples/example1`